javatlacati/swiplwebtut/webspanish.md

 If you just need to check one, use +file_search_path('some/path', Path)+.
 It's nondet, it'll give you all the possiblities.

-But the best trick is that a relative path passed to +edit/1+ takes you to the handler it resolves to, which is nifty.
+Sin embargo the best trick is that a relative path passed to +edit/1+ takes you to the handler it resolves to, which is nifty.

 ----
 ?- edit('/wheres/this/go?kumquat=1').